7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 - 1) Scoring Models:

 As a first step we used the 7 scores of the RULA worksheet directly to get a scoring/regression model.
 This is possible because the RULA scores is an ordinary discrete scale that can be interpreted as a continous scale.
 The hypothesis was, that this would be a fine grained insight into the egronomics of a posture.
 We tried this approach for the YOLOv8-pose model as well as for the RTMpose-wholebody model.
+For these seven scores, we build a fully conneceted regression model, with three hidden layers and dropout layers with 50% dropout behind the first two hidden layers and ReLU for the activation functions for all three hidden layers.

 - 2) Classification Models:

+For a second approach we grouped the 7 possible scores of the RULA worksheet to three classes.
+The first class, we call the "green" class, it describes a good posture, that can be kept for a long(er) period of time.
+This class consists of RULA's score 1 and score 2.
+For the second class, we subsume the RULA scores 3 to 5.
+This class, we encode as "yellow" class and holds postures that should not be kept over longer periods of time.
+Finally, the "red" class signals that the posture should be changed soon, even better immediately.
+It groups the RULA scores 6 and 7.
+For these three classes, we build a fully conneceted classification model, with three hidden layers and dropout layers with 50% dropout behind the first two hidden layers and ReLU for the activation functions for all three hidden layers.

 - 3) Classification + Keypoint Angle Models:

 #### 4.4.1 Fine-Tuning